reincore/LastFM-Visualizer/README.md

 # LastFM-Visualizer

 A project to visualize Last.FM user listening (scrobble) data, based on Create React App by Facebook.
+Currently a work-in-progress: for the time being only showing "currently listening" data of a hard-coded username on Last.FM.
+The userName property in App.js can be changed.
+The D3 visualizations and interactivity are yet to come.

-Currently the repo uses the implementation of [Sam Kitson](https://medium.com/@samkitson)'s article which can be reached [on this link](https://medium.com/@samkitson/fetching-and-displaying-scrobbled-data-with-react-and-the-last-fm-api-28d048386da8).
+The repo uses the implementation of [Sam Kitson](https://medium.com/@samkitson)'s article which can be reached [on this link](https://medium.com/@samkitson/fetching-and-displaying-scrobbled-data-with-react-and-the-last-fm-api-28d048386da8).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to use this app

+Simple edit the

 ## Available Scripts